apostrophecms/docs/docs/guide/custom-ui.md

 </AposCodeBlock>

 In this script, the `apos.login?.user` is checked to determine if the user is logged in and the value of `apos.adminBar?.showAdminBar` is checked to determine if the particular user has the admin-bar as an option for logging out.
 Upon click, the button emits an event named `admin-menu-click` with an argument of `@apostrophecms/login-logout` to trigger user logout.
 You could also elect to add a logout button in your template where the visibility is toggled by these same checks.
+You can use a similar method to implement other controls, like page navigation when the admin bar is hidden.

 ## Adding custom modal controls